Driveway Paving Permits in

 Standard Ordinances & Processing Time

-While local rules in New Castle County may vary slightly from municipality to municipality, standard US zoning dictates that: Driveways cannot exceed maximum width limits at the public curb cut and must maintain a specific distance from intersections and neighboring property lines.
+Key code points for a Driveway Paving in New Castle County: Driveways cannot exceed maximum width limits at the public curb cut and must maintain a specific distance from intersections and neighboring property lines.

 Estimated processing time in New Castle County: 2 to 4 weeks.